fredrik-rose/AdventOfCode2021/README.md

 A graph can be represented as a dict of sets, where the keys are the nodes and the values are the connections.

+#### Reverse Engineering

+Sometimes reverse engineering is the best solution.
+Reverting math functions may also be useful.
+See day 24.

 ### Python

 Extracts all integers in a line: